Delta seals deal to buy Pennsylvania refinery

-* Pershing Square Holdings Ltd releases regular weekly net asset value as of 21 February 2017

-TRAINER, Pennsylvania, June 22 Delta Air Lines took the keys for the Trainer, Pennsylvania refinery from Phillips 66 on Friday, becoming the first air carrier to wade into fuel production in a bid to bring down costs.
+TRAINER, Pennsylvania Delta Air Lines took the keys to the Trainer, Pennsylvania, refinery from Phillips 66 on Friday, becoming the first air carrier to wade into fuel production in a bid to bring down costs.

 The deal, which revived the shuttered 185,000 barrel-per-day plant and eased fears of a fuel supply shortfall in the U.S. Northeast, was finalized late afternoon, company officials said.

-The refinery was expected to begin a 40 to 50-day maintenance period beginning in early July before resuming production.
+Delta (DAL.N) subsidiary Monroe Energy, which will run the plant, will start maintenance at the shuttered plant after the July 4 holiday to restart fuel production in the fall, the company said in a statement.

-Monroe Energy, a Delta subsidiary, will spend about $100 million to convert the refinery in Trainer, Pennsylvania, to increase jet fuel output to 52,000 bpd and cut back on production of gasoline.
-Gasoline demand on the East Coast has dropped in recent years, as drivers modify their behavior due to the weak economy and as vehicle fuel economy improves.
+Monroe will spend about $100 million to convert the refinery, increase jet fuel output to 52,000 bpd and cut back on production of gasoline.
+Gasoline demand on the East Coast has dropped in recent years due to more efficient vehicle fuel consumption and modified driver behavior in a weak economy.

 Delta hopes the deal will lower its fuel costs, which reached nearly $12 billion last year, the largest expenditure on its balance sheet.